-You can save money by using Hospitality Rx's mail-order pharmacy: WellDyneRx Home Delivery.
+You can save money by using the Hospitality Rx's mail-order pharmacy: WellDyneRx Home Delivery.
 If you need a prescription drug to treat a chronic, long-term health condition, you can order these prescription drugs through the mail-order pharmacy.
-You can get up to a 90-day supply of your prescription drug (sometimes called a "maintenance" prescription drug) for the same copay you would pay for a 34-day supply at a retail pharmacy.
+You can get up to a 60-day supply of your prescription drug (sometimes called a "maintenance" prescription drug) for the same copay you would pay for a 34-day supply at a retail pharmacy.

-You can order from the mail-order pharmacy by mail, by phone, or on the internet.
+You can order from Hospitality Rx's mail-order pharmacy by mail, by phone, or on the internet.